 As part of her management role in research operations, Severin is the Institute's data documentation coordinator, managing the integrity of data records for all IWH project data holdings.

-In her role of project coordinator, she is currently working with Dr. Andrea Furlan on a project that aims to develop, implement and evaluate the first Extension for Community Healthcare Outcomes (ECHO) in occupational and environmental medicine in the world.
+In her role of project coordinator, she is currently working with Dr. Andrea Furlan on a project that aims to implement and evaluate the Extension for Community Healthcare Outcomes (ECHO) model to establish a community of practice among care providers who support public safety personnel in their recovery and return to work.
 She is also involved in a study with Dr. Nancy Carnide and Dr. Peter Smith examining cannabis use patterns, experiences with medical authorization, and workers’ compensation reimbursement for use among people with work-related injuries or illnesses.

-Severin holds a master’s of health science in community health and epidemiology from the University of Toronto, and a CPHI(C) certification in public health inspection from the School of Occupational and Public Health at Ryerson University.
+Severin holds a master’s of health science in community health and epidemiology from the University of Toronto, and a CPHI(C) certification in public health inspection from the School of Occupational and Public Health at Toronto Metropolitan University.